-We’ll cover the five most common privilege escalation attack vectors, and show specific examples of privilege escalation techniques attackers use to compromise Windows and Linux systems.
+Our detailed guide explores the top five privilege escalation attack vectors, offering specific examples of how such attacks compromise Windows and Linux systems.

 There are two types of privilege escalation: